 Luxfer recognizes the importance of research in materials science and the need to develop innovative new products to meet future needs of customers and to continue providing growth opportunities for the business.
 Each year, we invest in the development of new products and processes directed towards transportation, defense and emergency response, healthcare and general industrial end-markets.
-Direct expenditure on research and development amounted to \$6.4 million in 2018 (2017: \$7.8 million; 2016: \$7.6 million).
+Direct expenditures on research and development amounted to \$5.7 million in 2019 (2018: \$6.4 million; 2017: \$7.8 million).
 Our product development projects also include utilizing skills of our wider commercial technical sales staff and general management, many of whom are highly qualified scientists and engineers.
 A large proportion of senior sales and management time is spent overseeing development of products and working with customers on integrating our products and solutions into their product designs.